 - Are there any laws or regulations relating to the procurement of FSMC services?

 - Yes.
-Several State and federal laws and regulations govern the procurement of FSMC services.
-Any procurement using funds from the school cafeteria account must be accomplished using a competitive bid process, whether formal or informal.
+Several state and federal laws and regulations govern the procurement of FSMC services.
+Any procurement using cafeteria funds must be accomplished using a competitive bid process, whether formal or informal.
 Federal regulations set an annual bid threshold at $100,000.
-For public schools and COEs, State law sets an annual bid threshold ($76,700 for 2009, see A10 for further clarification).
+For public schools and COEs, state law sets an annual bid threshold ($76,700 for 2009, see A10 for further clarification).
 Any procurement at or above the threshold must follow a formal bid process; any procurement below that amount may follow an informal bid process in lieu of a formal bid process.

 There are a variety of other federal regulations regarding FSMC contracts, including those that prohibit “cost-plus-a-percentage-of-cost” contracts, require the return of rebates, discounts, and applicable credits to the SFA, and limit the term of the contract to one year with options to renew the contract for four one-year periods.

 The California EC places additional restrictions on FSMC contracts procured by public school districts and COEs.
 EC mandates that a contract for food service management or consulting services shall not cause or result in the elimination of any food service classified personnel or positions, nor in any adverse effect upon any such personnel with respect to wages, benefits, or other terms and conditions of employment.
 Additionally, food service management personnel may not supervise food service classified personnel who are employees of the district or COE.